googleapis/google-cloud-php/CONTRIBUTING.md

 $ vendor/bin/phpunit --group=datastore
 ```

+If tests are getting skipped, use the flag `--verbose` or `-v` to see a more detailed error.
+You may be missing the required environment variables.

 ### Snippet Tests

 Documentation is an extremely important part of Google Cloud PHP, and it is crucial that all examples be correct.
 To support this goal, we implement a strict requirement that every public method must be accompanied by a code sample, and every code sample must be tested.